scalameta/mdoc/blog/2019-12-30-introduction.md

 referenced.
 In some terminals, you can cmd+click on the error to open your editor at that position.

-We compare the performance with tut by checking out the master branch and run `docs/tutOnly dsl.md` four times.
+We compare the performance with tut by checking out the main branch and run `docs/tutOnly dsl.md` four times.

 ```scala